Rich, creamy Coquito is a classic Puerto Rican treat made with coconut cream, coconut milk, baking spices and, most important, rum.

 Transfer to sealable bottles and add 1 cinnamon stick to each bottle.
 Seal and store in the refrigerator.

-Serve over ice in rocks glasses, garnishing each glass with two cinnamon sticks.
+Serve over ice in rocks glasses.

 Ponche de Coquito